Cece-Geekisdnewkool/App-Design/README.md

 # App-Design
-My App Design Checkpoint
+Stages of designing an App

-User Story of my Task Manager App, showing the use case, stack technology usage and overall app development story in pptx (Powerpoint) file format.
+User Story of a Task Manager App, showing the use case, stack technology usage and overall app development story in pptx (Powerpoint) file format.
 Enjoy!